-Cost: A single drop-in class for F45 Training will set you back £20, a drop in bundle of ten sessions, £175 and unlimited classes £195 a month.
-There’s also a trial offer with 7 sessions costing £7… which is ridiculous.
-Just go.
+Cost: A single drop-in class for F45 Training will set you back £25, a drop in bundle of ten sessions, £175 and unlimited classes £195 a month.
+There’s also a trial offer with 7 sessions costing £20.
+Unlimited monthly access will set you back £220.

 What is it: It’s basically Pilates ramped up to the next level to include an intensive full-body workout.

 Where is it: Near the Barbican, Canary Wharf and White City

 Why would you go: If you want a workout that trains pretty much everything during one intense (and really tough) session, then this may be what you’re after.
 The method uses a machine called a Megaformer that looks like some sort of futuristic space weapon.
 A single trip combines core, endurance, cardio, balance, strength and flexibility training, and you’ll know you’ve worked hard by the time you leave.
 Read more about our experience here.

 Cost: A stand-alone pass costs £30 for one session.
 It gets cheaper if you buy in bulk though with a 10 class pass costing £240.
 An introductory class costs £15 – worth taking advantage of just to see the machines.

 What is it: Imagine a massive room almost entirely made up of trampolines.
 That.

 Why would you go: Because fitness can be fun as well as good for you.
 You can do freestyle sessions or take part in planned fitness classes that focus on cardio and toning.
 Hell, you can even rent it out for a party or join the trampolining school.
 Low impact as well.